cockroachdb/docs/v21.2/create-changefeed.md

 #### Topic Naming

 By default, a Kafka topic has the same name as the table that a changefeed was created on.
 If a changefeed was created on multiple tables, the changefeed will write to multiple topics corresponding to those table names.

-You can specify a [topic prefix](#topic-prefix-param), [an arbitrary topic name](#topic-name-param), or use the [`full_table_name` option](#full-table-option) to modify this.
+To modify the default topic naming, you can specify a [topic prefix](#topic-prefix-param), [an arbitrary topic name](#topic-name-param), or use the [`full_table_name` option](#full-table-option).
+Using the [`topic_name`](#topic-name-param) parameter, you can specify an arbitrary topic name and feed all tables into that topic.

 You can either manually create a topic in your Kafka cluster before starting the changefeed, or the topic will be automatically created when the changefeed connects to your Kafka cluster.